US Senator Menendez vows to stay in Congress, fight bribery charges | Law-Order

 US Senator Menendez vows to stay in Congress, fight bribery charges

-U.S. Democratic Senator Bob Menendez on Monday denied wrongdoing and vowed to stay in Congress on Monday after prosecutors charged him and his wife with taking bribes from three New Jersey businessmen.
+U.S. Democratic Senator Bob Menendez denied wrongdoing and vowed to stay in Congress on Monday after prosecutors charged him and his wife with taking bribes from three New Jersey businessmen.

 Menendez has stepped down temporarily from his role as chairman of the powerful Senate Foreign Relations Committee.
 Senate Democratic rules require any member charged with a felony to give up their leadership position, though they can take it back if they are found not guilty.
 "I firmly believe that when all the facts are presented, not only will I be exonerated, but I still will be New Jersey's senior senator," Menendez, 69, said in his first public remarks since he was charged.